PrioritySoftware/PrioritySoftware.github.io/_sdk/Installing-Customizations.md

 versions:

-1. Return to the *Previous Versions* form and select *Track Changes* from the list of Direct Activations.
+1. Return to the *Previous Versions* form and select *Track Changes* from the list of Actions.
 2. In the input screen, under *Text to Compare*, choose between the *Current Version* (the latest version in effect) and the *Previous Version* (the one immediately prior to the selected revision).
-As is common practice, additions are marked in blue; deletions are marked in red strikethrough.
+Additions are marked in blue; deletions are marked in red strikethrough.

 ## Further Reading